FINANCIAL AID RATE74%

 Admission Requirements & Details

-The admissions information below may give an overview of the students UNC Charlotte accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting accepted to University of North Carolina at Charlotte.
+The admissions information below may give an overview of the students University of North Carolina at Charlotte accepts.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted